2 days ago ·

 Comments Off on Daily HI4E.org Trivia Contest Winners For The Week Ending: Sunday, July 14th, 2019.

 In an effort to broaden the company’s “social interaction” with our clients and FaceBook fans, Daily Trivia Questions are posted on both of our business pages.
 Here are the weekly standings for this past week, and the winner of the Sunday night Weekly Drawing for an AmEx gift card!

 Each day, fans who have “liked” either of our company FaceBook pages (HealthInsurance4Everyone or Health & Life Solutions LLC) are able to test their skills with our Daily TRIVIA QUESTION.
-The first 20 winners who post the correct answer to the TRIVIA QUESTION, will then get entered into the weekly drawing held late on Sunday evenings for a $25.00 Am Ex Gift.
-Card
+The first 20 winners who post the correct answer to the TRIVIA QUESTION, will then get entered into the weekly drawing held late on Sunday evenings for a $25.00 Am Ex/Visa Gift Card.

 Weekly Gift Card winners will be posted in our blog at this site.
-Remember to become a FaceBook “fan” on either of our company pages to enter and post your answers.
+Remember to become a FaceBook fan and “Like and Follow” either of our company pages to enter and post your answers.